containerd/runwasi/crates/oci-tar-builder/README.md

 ### Executable usage

-There is an experimental executable that uses the library and can package a wasm module as an OCI artifact.
-This isn't currently usable with containerd/runwasi today.
-See the [OCI artifacts in containerd](https://docs.google.com/document/d/11shgC3l6gplBjWF1VJCWvN_9do51otscAm0hBDGSSAc) for more information.
+There is an experimental executable that uses the library and can package a wasm module as an OCI image with wasm layers.
+See the [OCI WASM in containerd](https://docs.google.com/document/d/11shgC3l6gplBjWF1VJCWvN_9do51otscAm0hBDGSSAc) for more information.

 To generate the package and import to a registry using a tool such as [regctl](https://github.com/regclient/regclient/blob/main/docs/regctl.md#image-commands):